 - When you submit your nomination application, your English test must have at least 12 weeks validity remaining.

-- You must have at least 65 points, including the 5 points for state and territory nomination.
+- You must have at least 65 points on the Australian Government’s points test, including the 15 points for state and territory nomination.

 Your nomination obligations

 If you are nominated, you must meet the nomination obligations that you digitally signed in the Declaration Form.